HeardLibrary/workshops/Makerspaces/makerspaces.md

 #### Why are they valuable?

-Traditionally, Makerspaces were focused primarily on science, technology, and engineering.
-But more than it being about the technologies themselves, these spaces promoted "makers" to foster their creative process.
-Right now, the United States is seeing a continuing crisis in educating students in Science, Technology, Engineering, and Math (STEM).
+Traditionally, makerspaces were focused primarily on science, technology, and engineering.
+But more than being about the technologies themselves, these spaces promoted "makers" to foster their creative process.
+Right now, the United States is seeing a continuing crisis in educating students in science, technology, engineering, and math (STEM) fields.
 Here are some staggering statistics from the [National Math and Science Initiative](https://www.nms.org/AboutNMSI/TheSTEMCrisis/STEMEducationStatistics.aspx):

 ![Infographic of STEM Statistics](https://www.nms.org/portals/0/Images/infographics/info-graphic_StemCrisis2.png)